White Paper on Millets:

 An inaugural remark was given by Dr.Venkatesh Bhatt, Principal Scientist, ICAR-IIMR.
 He said, In the last decade, it had been a very fruitful journey for IIMR, Hyderabad in partnership with the Government of India.
 Millets are being positioned for the benefit of both farmers and consumers.
 It is very crucial for the country’s effort side.
 So, that all the stakeholders, major players shaping up the millets.

 Dr. Raj Bhandari, Member, National Technical Board of Nutrition and Health at NITI Aayog: Tech Advisor to VSTF, GoM, IIMR, Poshan IMAM said that- Not that we have invented anything new but our sincere effort to restore the ancient grains back to the glory.
 He shared some shocking facts about malnutrition in the world.
 1 in 2 people on this planet is malnourished.

-Images of this spectrum range from severe stunting, anaemia, vitamin A deficiency, Zinc deficiency, overweight, obesity, diabetes and hypertension.
+Images of this spectrum range from severe stunting, anemia, vitamin A deficiency, Zinc deficiency, overweight, obesity, diabetes, and hypertension.
 No country is exempt.
-No country has the monopoly on the problems and no country has the monopoly on the solution.
+No country has a monopoly on the problems and no country has a monopoly on the solution.

 Millets are a big part of the solution because it is a cross-cutting issue right from agriculture to nutrition to health.

 Now we talk about one health one planet which is initially started as a concept and now it is graduated to become a movement.
 So, all over we need to have a synergy of all the sustainable development goals.

 If you look at India historically, we were strong, sturdy, and tall.
 But over recent survey shows that we have a large population which is stunted.
 As you know with stunted children we would have a stunted economy.
 Stunted also lead to poor cognition and impairment and also productivity losses.
 This white paper on millets will bring all stakeholders including businesses together.